LeakCheck/leakcheck-api/README.md

 ## Using as a CLI:

-    usage: leakcheck [-h] [--key KEY] [-m] [--proxy PROXY] [--endpoint ENDPOINT] [--type TYPE] [-lo] [-p]
+    usage: leakcheck [-h] [--key KEY] [--proxy PROXY] [--type TYPE] [-lo] [-p] query
-                 query

-    CLI version of LeakCheck API (v1.0.0).
+    CLI version of LeakCheck API (v1.0.1).
 Licensed under MIT license

     positional arguments:
     query          What are we going to search?

     optional arguments:
-        -h, --help           show this help message and exit --key KEY            Set an API key (taken from config by default) -m                   Use mirror (leakcheck.io instead of leakcheck.net, default: False) --proxy PROXY        Set proxy (supported: HTTP/HTTPS/SOCKS4/SOCKS5, default: empty) --endpoint ENDPOINT  Set an endpoint (default: /) --type TYPE          Set a type of the query (default: auto) -lo                  Print lines/sources only (useful if you process them later or save, default: False) -p                   Lookup privately (hashes data with SHA256, then truncates hash to 24 characters; works for email, pass_email only, default: False)
+    -h, --help     show this help message and exit --key KEY      Set an API key (taken from config by default) --proxy PROXY  Set proxy (supported: HTTP/HTTPS/SOCKS4/SOCKS5, default: empty)
+    --type TYPE    Set a type of the query (default: auto) -lo            Print lines only (default: False
+    -p             Lookup privately (hashes data with SHA256, then truncates hash to 24 characters; works for email, pass_email only,
+                    default: False)

 ## Using as a library: